zGoldthorpe/A-Mini/docs/ami2dot.md

 | [`--math`](#pseudocode) | rewrite code as pseudocode |
 | [`--simple-branch`](#hide-branch-instructions) | remove branch target labels |

+The `--nice` flag is shorthand for enabling some of the above, depending on if the output is a plain DOT file, or [TeX source](#latex-friendly-output).

 ### Hide phi labels

 The flag `--hide-phi-labels` converts a `phi` instruction such as